Planning a kitchen

 Cheap kitchen tips

-We asked 2,154 kitchen owners what they did to cut the cost of their kitchen.
-Which? members can log in to see what tricks you could employ to shave money off your fitted kitchen.
+We asked 2,154 kitchen owners what they did to cut the cost of their fitted kitchen.
+Which? members can log in to see what tricks you could employ to shave money off your final design.

 Kitchen sales and second-hand kitchens

-Look out for sales to grab a bargain kitchen – post-Christmas and pre-Easter are usually good times to buy.
+Look out for sales to grab a bargain kitchen – post-Christmas, pre-Easter and summer are usually good times to buy.

-Avoid giving a company more than 25% deposit before everything is delivered.
-If you're able, pay at least £100 of the deposit on your credit card.
+If you're able to, pay at least £100 of the deposit on your credit card.
 This will give you extra rights, should you encounter problems later on.
 Check the payment schedule before signing any contracts for products and fitting.